ankitks0980/Netflix-Clone/README.md

-# netflix-clone-using-html-and-css
+# Netflix-Clone-using-html-and-css
-i have created netflix clone using html and css
+I have created Netflix Clone using html and css